katerkalu/halffull_theme/README.md

 Author: Dion Tautkus (twitter.com/katerkalu).

-Current Version: 0.8
+Current Version: 0.93 as of 2020-01-25

 ---

 # New in 0.8

+* Compatible with Ghost 3.2.0 up
-* Added tag archive pages with heading
+* Gallery support with featherlight overlay
-* Tag archives can use tag custom images
-* Theme now supports fontawesome icons further
+* CSS fixes for new ghost major release
 * Many CSS fixes, including link colors and hover effects
+* Cards have been implemented
+* secondary menu implemented
+* and some other stuff

 ---